 The Company periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation.
 The Company considers whether it is probable that a taxation authority will accept an uncertain tax treatment.
 If the Company concludes it is probable that the taxation authority will accept an uncertain tax treatment, it determines the taxable profit (tax loss), tax bases, unused tax losses, unused tax credits or tax rates consistently with the tax treatment used or planned to be used in its income tax filings.
-If the Company concludes it is not probable that the taxation authority will accept an uncertain tax treatment, the entity reflects the effect of uncertainty in determining the related taxable profit (tax loss), tax bases, unused tax losses, unused tax credits or tax rates.
+If the Company concludes it is not probable that the taxation authority will accept an uncertain tax treatment, the effect of uncertainty in determining the related taxable profit (tax loss), tax bases, unused tax losses, unused tax credits or tax rates consistently with the tax treatment used or planned to be used in its income tax filings.
+If the Company concludes it is not probable that the taxation authority will accept an uncertain tax treatment, the effect of uncertainty in determining the related taxable profit (tax loss), tax bases, unused tax losses, unused tax credits or tax rates.